 Born a Crime is the first book and autobiography of Trevor Noah, a South African comedian and host of The Daily Show with Trevor Noah.
-As the title implies, he deals with his childhood and youth in (post-) Apartheid South Africa growing up as a child of a black Xhosa South African mother and white Swiss father - a relationship that was illegal under South African law at the time of his birth.
+As the title implies, he deals with his childhood and youth during and after The Apartheid Era growing up in South Africa as the child of a black Xhosa mother and white Swiss-German father - a relationship that was illegal under South African law at the time of his birth.

 The book includes examples of the following tropes:

 - Alleged Car: Noahs mother buys a car that constantly breaks down, forcing Noah and her to often have to hitchhike.